FunkinCompiler/funkin-extension/GETTING_STARED.md

 ## Getting your funkin mod to **funk**

 To see your mod in action head over to "Run and Debug" section of your IDE, which has all the necessary tasks to let you playtest your mod:

-> The output is in *Terminal* tab and **not in Debug Console** (which is opened by default for some reason)
-- `Download assets` *no need to use this at this point*
-- `Compile Mod` Exports your mod to a v-slice engine located in "funkinGame".
-It'll be put in "funkinGame/mods/workbench" unless otherwise defined in "Test.hx".
-- `Launch Mod` Starts up your engine (stopping this task will also stop the game.
+- `Just run FNF` Starts up your engine (stopping this task will also stop the game.
 Useful in some cases)
-- `Compile&Launch mod` Runs `Compile Mod` and `Launch Mod` in one go.
+- `Compile & Run FNF mod` Runs `Compile Mod` and `Just run FNF` in one go.
-- `Export Mod` Packs your mod into a .zip file and drops it in the root directory.
-You can choose its name and set a new version for your mod (if you keep forgetting about it like I do)
+- `Funk: Compile current V-Slice mod` Exports your mod to a v-slice engine located.
+It'll be put in "funkinGame/mods/workbench" unless otherwise defined.